 With the 25th anniversary of the release of their debut “A Crystal Vision” approaching in 2013, Thorne reunited with original members Altieri, Cruciani, and a now-healthy Evans for the studio album “Fallen.”
 Originally intended as an EP, it quickly evolved into a full-length album under the shadow of the Sandy Hook shootings, which happened just a few short miles from Thorne’s home.
 It would be their darkest album yet.
 The album was well-received by fans and a distribution deal was put in place with Caroline/Universal Music Group for Thorne’s label Angel Thorne Music.
 An agreement was made for 3 more studio albums from Sacred Oath, which would include “Ravensong” (2015), “Twelve Bells” (2017), the live album “Thunder Underground -Live From NYC” (2019), and now “Return Of The Dragon” (2021).

 Like so many others, the story of Sacred Oath is one filled with triumph and tragedy, but not many artists have been as prolific while remaining independent for so long.
 Sacred Oath has self-managed and self-produced for almost 25 years without a traditional record contract or label support and yet has managed to survive the ups, downs, and numerous obstacles of the industry in the internet-age.
 And they’ve done it all through their commitment to producing quality metal music, always.
-Now, they’re putting out their best album yet.
+Now, they’ve put out their best album yet.
 “Return Of The Dragon” is all the very best aspects of Sacred Oath metal in 10 new songs, each filled with powerful emotion and musicianship in a thunderous aural assault.
-The band is doing a “waterfall release” for this album and began issuing singles every two weeks on January 15th.